MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/migration/service-not-available-stream-migration-tool.md

 ---
 title: Stream migration tool returns Service not available
-description: Describes an issue in which you receive the Service is not available error when you start the Stream migration tool.
+description: Describes an issue in which you receive a Service is not available error message when you start the Stream migration tool.
 author: helenclu
 ms.author: luche
 ms.reviewer: prbalusu, salarson